-The United Kingdom Clinical Aptitude Test (UKCAT) is one of the two entrance exams for medical schools in the UK.
+The University Clinical Aptitude Test (UCAT) is one of the two entrance exams for medical schools in the UK.
 It is used by all the Scottish medical schools although they all differ in how they use your score.
 The other is the BMAT, Biomedical Admission Test, which is used by the following schools: Oxford, Cambridge, Brighton and Sussex Medical School, Imperial College London, Lancaster, Leeds and UCL.
 You only need to sit the BMAT if you are applying to one of those schools.

 Which medical schools in Scotland require the UKCAT?

 All 5 medical schools in Scotland require the UCAT so you are going to have to sit it if you are planning on applying to medicine in Scotland.